nateware/constant_record/README.md

 Unlike previous (ambitious) approaches that have tried to duplicate ActiveRecord functionality in a separate set of classes, this is a simple shim of < 200 LOC that creates an in-memory SQLite database for the relevant models.
-This is designed to minimize breakage between Rails versions, and also avoids recreating ActiveRecord features.
+This is designed to minimize breakage between Rails versions, and also avoids reimplementing ActiveRecord features.

 ## Installation